A eukaryote cell (seen through a microscope)

 Another kind of prokaryote that evolved about this time to live inside another cell was a mitochondrion.
 Mitochondria use oxygen to break down the sugars that the cell eats in order to make energy for the cell.
 Mitochondria could not evolve until about two billion years ago, because that was the first time that there was enough oxygen in the atmosphere for them to use.

 Most eukaryote cells also have other specialized pieces inside them that help them.
 These other pieces seem to have evolved gradually inside the cells, probably when enzymes mutated into new enzymes that built lipid membranes inside the cell instead of only around it.
 Some of these pieces are the nucleus, vacuoles, the endoplasmic reticulum, golgi bodies, and lysosomes.
 Some eukaryotes have eyespots.
 Eukaryote cells are about ten times as big as prokaryote cells, so they can hold all these pieces.

 Most eukaryote cells still live independently, as one-celled creatures like yeast.
-But starting about 600 billion years ago, a few eukaryotes evolved into multi-celled creatures, beginning with small simple animals like the hydra, and ending up with complicated creatures like people.
+But starting about 600 million years ago, a few eukaryotes evolved into multi-celled creatures, beginning with small simple animals like the hydra, and ending up with complicated creatures like people.
 Other eukaryotes live on or in animals.
 Some of these are helpful - you need bacteria in your intestines to help you digest your food.
 Others are harmful, like the germs that cause cholera or typhus.
 Usually the harmful bacteria are just newcomers, and they gradually evolve into a more helpful role.

 To find out more about cells, check out these books from Amazon or from your library: